norton-archive/lets/doc/README.md

 <p>LevelDB is a fast key-value storage library written at Google that
 provides an ordered mapping from string keys to string values.</p>
 <p>See <a href="http://code.google.com/p/leveldb/">http://code.google.com/p/leveldb/</a> for further details.</p>

+<h3 id="_what_is_hyperleveldb">What is HyperLevelDB?</h3>
+<p>HyperLevelDB is the data storage engine that powers HyperDex.
+HyperLevelDB was forked from Google's LevelDB and adapted to more closely meet the needs of HyperDex.</p>
+<p>See <a href="https://github.com/rescrv/HyperLevelDB">https://github.com/rescrv/HyperLevelDB</a> for further details.</p>

 <h3 id="_what_is_snappy">What is Snappy?</h3>